Division: Energy, Education & Environmental Service

 PHYSICAL AND ENVIRONMENTAL REQUIREMENTS

 Position requires intermittent sitting, standing, walking, twisting, and bending.
 Simple grasping and hand manipulation, as well as, reaching above and below shoulder level.
 Must be able to lift boxes weighing up to 25 pounds.
-Requires working indoors in temperature controlled environment with some exposure to copies and printer chemicals and/or fumes.
+Requires working indoors in a temperature-controlled environment with some exposure to copies and printer chemicals and/or fumes.
+May also require working outdoors with the potential to be exposed to extreme temperatures, humidity, and wetness.

 1. Medical –Subject to required employee monthly contribution.